collapsed-stacks/startups/questions/7594/relaible-chat-option-for-mobile-site.md

 - tagged: `website`
 - score: -1

-<p>i have got a project to make a mobile site implementing chatting option for more than 2000+ users at a time .i tried to look for HTMl + ajax and jquery chat but unable to decide which one to use
-can anyone suggest please
-also i wanted to implement push notificaiton in that.either a pulse blink/sound /vibrate any other of among this.</p>
+i have got a project to make a mobile site implementing chatting option for more than 2000+ users at a time .i tried to look for HTMl + ajax and jquery chat but unable to decide which one to use can anyone suggest please also i wanted to implement push notificaiton in that.either a pulse blink/sound /vibrate any other of among this.

 ## Answer 7595